pingidentity/astro/README.md

 ## Developing

-Each package's respective npm commands can be run out of their folder under `packages/`.
-Just cd into the package you want to work with and run the npm commands like normal.
+Each package's respective npm/yarn commands can be run out of their folder under `packages/`.
+Just cd into the package you want to work with and run the npm/yarn commands like normal.

 ## Testing